Pat Burns: Personal life

-Burns was born in Montreal to Geralda "Louise" Girardeau and Alfred Burns.
+Burns was born in Montreal in 1952 to Geralda "Louise" Girardeau and Alfred Burns.
 Pat was the youngest of 6 children, he has 4 older sisters and 1 older brother (Violet, Alfred "Sonny", Lillian, Phyllis and Diane).

 The Burns family moved to Gatineau, Quebec, following the death of Alfred in an industrial incident, when Pat was 4 years old.

 Before his career in hockey, he was a police officer in Gatineau.
 Burns originally studied to be a welder, but became a police officer after hearing they were in need for positions.
 Burns had lied about his age to get the job, stating he was 18 when in actuality, he was 17.
 He would hold the position for sixteen years.

 Burns survived colon cancer in 2004 and liver cancer in 2005, retiring from coaching after the second diagnosis.
 In 2009 Burns announced that his colon cancer had returned and metastasized to his lungs, was thus inoperable, and therefore he decided to forgo further treatment.
 During an April 2010 interview Burns stated "I know my life is nearing its end and I accept that."
 Gesturing to a group of local minor hockey players, he said: "A young player could come from Stanstead who plays in an arena named after me.
 I probably won't see the project to the end, but let's hope I'm looking down on it and see a young Wayne Gretzky or Mario Lemieux."

 He was married to Line Burns.
 He had two children, a son from a long-term relationship and a daughter from a previous marriage.

 He was the cousin of Robin Burns.

 Death

-It was reported on September 16, 2010, that Burns' health had suddenly deteriorated and that he had returned to his home in Magog, Quebec, to be with his family.
-Reports surfaced the following day that Burns had died that morning, but Burns' son denied news reports that his father had died.
-That same day, an online report by the Toronto Sun also incorrectly reported Burns' death, but was quickly revealed to be erroneous.
+It was reported on September 16, 2010, that Burns's health had suddenly deteriorated and that he had returned to his home in Magog, Quebec, to be with his family.
+Reports surfaced the following day that Burns had died that morning, but Burns's son denied news reports that his father had died.
+That same day, an online report by the Toronto Sun also incorrectly reported Burns's death, but was quickly revealed to be erroneous.
 Burns himself talked to both English and French media about the incident, denying that he had died and asked that his status be clarified immediately.

-He died on November 19, 2010, in Sherbrooke, Quebec, at the Maison Aube-Lumière, of colon cancer, which had eventually spread to his lungs.
+He died on November 19, 2010, in Sherbrooke, Quebec, at the Maison Aube-Lumière, of colon cancer at age 58, which had eventually spread to his lungs.

-Shortly after his funeral, thieves broke into Burns' widow's car, stealing personal belongings, credit cards and numerous pieces of hockey memorabilia, including 30 autographed NHL jerseys that were to be auctioned for charity.
+Shortly after his funeral, thieves broke into Burns's widow's car, stealing personal belongings, credit cards and numerous pieces of hockey memorabilia, including 30 autographed NHL jerseys that were to be auctioned for charity.
 Some of the items were later recovered.
 One day after his death, prior to a game between the Toronto Maple Leafs and Montreal Canadiens (two of the teams he coached) at the Bell Centre, there was a special tribute video highlighting the great moments of his coaching career, followed by a moment of silence.